lmigueldf/doc/guide/plugins.md

 There are actually two versions of this file for GeoLocation.

 The `js/native/geoloc.js` file is used for native iOS or Android builds.
 And the `js/geoloc.js` file is used for web builds.
 This distinction is important since web browsers already support geolocation, but on native platforms JavaScript code must be included to interact with the native code.

-## Writing Plugins Example: GeoLocation

-To demonstrate the plugin system, take the [GeoLocation Plugin](https://github.com/gameclosure/geoloc) as an example.

 ## Plugin Directory Structure